-Few places enjoy Komodo's reputation for being a remote and inspiring place and diving here and in the surrounding area evokes the same feelings.
+Few places enjoy the reputation for being a remote and inspiring place as Komodo and diving here in the surrounding area evokes the same feelings.
 These small, brown scorched-earth islands fringed with sandy beaches are lapped by the clear waves of the national park, where you may even see the dragons patrolling the beach or viewing you from a high rocky outcrop.

 Unlike other parts of Indonesia, the reefs around the south of the islands have suffered relatively little damage from dynamite fishing.
 Much of the area now lies within the protection of the national park.
 The shallow reefs between Flores and the northern region however, were bombed in the past but are now recovering their former splendour.
 The affected area covers around 15% of the archipelago, and even here steep drop-offs and current-swept points offer excellent Komodo diving.